Stop by the Web

 Snow Activities is a terrific teaching resource!
 This site is an absolute must-see for elementary teachers and a true gem from the homeschooling Teel family of Alaska.
 Subjects such as science, literature, and art are included as well as additional suggestions.
 Find out how to preserve snowflakes to study with a microscope, or read a story with a snowy theme.
 Teachers of all grades will want to begin their snow units with a visit to this Web site.

 Language Arts - write an opinion.
 What are the best and worst things about living where you live?
 If you lived in Alaska, you would probably believe that it is a wonderful place to be -- except during the dead of winter!
-Second grade students from Mrs. Bear's class in North Pole, Alaska, put their thoughts down on the Web page The Best and Worst of Winter in North Pole, Alaska.
+Second grade students from Mrs. Bear's class in North Pole, Alaska, put their thoughts down on the Web page The Best and Worst of Winter in North Pole, Alaska [archived copy might be slow to load].
 Have your students describe the drawbacks to living in their area during winter.
 Remember, to people who live in warm climates, not having snow can be a negative!

 If you happen to live in a place that doesn't receive wintertime snow, take heart!
 Your students may build snowmen without the cold, numbness, and even the snow!
 There are several excellent interactive online snowman-building programs for your students to use.
 You could use these programs to get your students thinking and imagining a great character before they recreate it on paper or with marshmallows, clay, or dough.

 Language Arts - complete or act out a song/story.
-This cute page offers the lyrics to the popular song Frosty the Snow Man (scroll down to #12).
+All children enjoy the popular holiday classic song, Frosty the Snow Man.
 Have older elementary students pick up the story from where it stops at the end of the song and create a new adventure for Frosty.
-Younger students might enjoy acting out the song with students playing the roles of Frosty's many friends, including the traffic cop!
+Younger students might enjoy acting out the song with students playing the roles of Frosty's many friends, including the traffic cop.

 Music - sing and illustrate a piggyback song.
 Young kids will love this little piggyback song.
 I'm a Great Big Snowman is a fun new set of words to the tune of "I'm a Little Teapot."
 Have your students try this new version and illustrate the snowman it describes.
 Older students could create their own piggyback songs with a wintry theme to familiar tunes.

 Language Arts - write a snowman poem.
-Have students write a snowman poem using the Snowman Poem work sheet.
+Have students write a snowman poem using the Snowman Poem (scroll down to page 21) work sheet.

 "LET IT SNOW!"